muminishmam/muminishmam.github.io/index.md

 *Introduction to Data Mining, 2022*

-- An efficient approach for mining minimal rare itemsets within weakly, and sparse correalted datasets.
+- An efficient approach for mining minimal rare itemsets within weakly, and sparse correlated datasets.
 - Modified an existing Vertical Pattern Mining algorithm (VIPER) for frequent patterns to find minimal rare patterns.
 - Developed and created as a collaborative effort with a group of individuals.
 - Algorithm written in Java.